Charles Schwab Day Trading

 Pattern Day Trader at Charles Schwab

-If you have a brokerage account with Charles Schwab, you’ll need to deposit $25,000 if your account is marked as a pattern day trading account.
-There are ways to avoid this, though.
-This article will show you how to day trade—legally—without needing to put $25,000 in your account.
+If you have a brokerage account with Charles Schwab, you must keep $25,000 in the account if it is marked as a pattern day trading account.
+There are several ways to avoid that, however.
+This article will show you how to day trade—legally—without needing to keep $25,000 in your account.

-Even though Schwab did not create this rule, the broker must follow it because it is required to follow securities laws.
+Even though this is not Schwab’s rule, the broker must follow it because it is required to follow securities laws.

 Schwab PDT Rule Justification

-Why do the regulators have this rule?
-They think it protects investors from the risks of day trading.
-The idea is that only experienced investors would have $25,000 to put into a brokerage account.
+Why would regulators create this rule?
+They believe it helps protect investors from the risks of day trading.
+The idea is that only experienced traders would have $25,000 available to keep in a brokerage account.

 Schwab PDT Rule Details

-Luckily, there are ways to avoid the PDT rule.
-Here’s what it means:
+Luckily, there are several ways to avoid the PDT rule.
+Here is how the rule is defined:

 II.
 The account must be a margin account.

 III.
-The account’s day trades must make up at least 6% of its total trades.
+The account’s day trades must make up at least 6% of the account’s total trading activity.

-If an account does not meet just one of these three conditions, it is not a PDT account and doesn’t need to worry about the $25,000 rule.
+Any account that does not meet even one of these three rules is not a PDT account and does not need to meet the $25,000 requirement.

 Free Charles Schwab Account

-Strategies for Eluding the PDT Rule at Schwab
+Strategies for Avoiding the PDT Rule at Schwab

-The first rule is 4 day trades.
-If your account makes fewer than 4 day trades in five days, it’s not a PDT account and you don’t need $25,000.
+The first rule is making 4 day trades.
+If an account makes fewer than this, it is not a PDT account and does not need to keep $25,000.

 Schwab Day Trading Tools